tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

     git clone https://github.com/CSB-book/CSB.git
     ```

-  * It's always a good idea to keep your apps in `Ubuntu` up to date. _The first time you do this, it could take a long time to finish.
+  * It is always a good idea to keep your apps in `Ubuntu` up to date. _The first time you do this, it could take a long time to finish.
 After that, if you do this when you log in, it should go quickly._
     ```bash
     sudo apt update
     sudo apt upgrade